-Since the establishment of the ATL, additional funding for transit in the region has been identified through various bonds and general funds included in the FY 2019 state budget.5 The passage of HB 930 enabled \$100 million in bonds in Georgia's Figure 3: Example of MARTA and ATL Cobranding
+Since the establishment of the ATL, additional funding for transit in the region has been identified through various bonds and general funds included in the FY 2019 state budget.
+5 The passage of HB 930 enabled \$100 million in bonds in Georgia's Fiscal Year (FY) 2019 budget for transit projects.
+In addition, under the legislation, counties in the region can levy sales taxes of up to 1 percent for up to 30

+Figure 3: Example of MARTA and ATL Cobranding